CannerCMS/docs.canner.io/docs/guides-canner.md

 ## Add `canner-schema-loader` and `less-loader` in webpack configuation

-- `canner-schema-loader` is used to transform your CMS schema in `canner.schema.js` into configurations that Canner CMS needs.
+- `canner-schema-loader` is used to transform your CMS schema in `canner.schema.js` into configurations that Canner needs.
-- `less-loader` is required because the [antd](https://ant.design) components of canner were transpiled with [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) to archive [customizing theme](https://ant.design/docs/react/customize-theme)
+- `less-loader` is required because the [antd](https://ant.design) components used in Canner need to transpile through [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) to archive [customizing theme feature](https://ant.design/docs/react/customize-theme).

 ```js
 // ...